DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 (S3 –which is the most used-, S4 and RC), although there are also other OOP systems provided by different CRAN packages.

-💡More detailed information on [OOP](https://adv-r.hadley.nz/oo.html) and [trade-offs between some OOP systems](https://adv-r.hadley.nz/oo-tradeoffs.html)
+💡 More detailed information on [OOP](https://adv-r.hadley.nz/oo.html)
+and [trade-offs between some OOP systems](https://adv-r.hadley.nz/oo-tradeoffs.html)